Claude projects vs artifacts: the simple difference

 Now every conversation inside that project produces on-brand output.
 When you ask Claude to build a dashboard or a slide template, the resulting artifact automatically reflects the brand guidelines — because the project carries that context into every conversation.

-When you only need artifacts
+When do you only need Claude artifacts?

-• You want to build a one-off tool (a calculator, a game, a form) and share it
+- You want to build a one-off tool (a calculator, a game, a form) and share it

-• You're prototyping something quickly and don't need the context to persist
+- You're prototyping something quickly and don't need the context to persist

-• You're demoing something to a client and just need a shareable link
+- You're demoing something to a client and just need a shareable link

-When you only need projects
+When do you only need Claude projects?

-• You have reference documents that need to be available across many chats
+- You have reference documents that need to be available across many chats

-• You're running a recurring workflow (weekly report drafting, code reviews) with consistent context
+- You're running a recurring workflow (weekly report drafting, code reviews) with consistent context

-• You want to keep a long-running thread of conversations about one topic organized
+- You want to keep a long-running thread of conversations about one topic organized

 For a full overview of what artifacts are and what they can do, see the complete guide to Claude artifacts.
 If you're comparing Claude artifacts to Claude Code, see Claude artifacts vs Claude Code.
 To share an artifact with someone who doesn't have a Claude account, see how to share a Claude artifact with anyone.